 Leave the pets at home—it’s against regulations in many places.

-Finally, bring containers for picking and for hauling your produce home, unless the farm provides them (some do, some don’t, so check).
+Finally, bring containers for picking and for hauling your produce home, unless the farm provides them (some do, some don’t, so be sure to check).
+In some cases, you are charged for containers unless you bring your own.

 At the u-pick farm